ibmjstart/bluemix-sample-tia-node/README.md

 `bluemix-sample-tia-node` when run locally.

-running locally from the command-line
+Running locally from the command-line
 --------------------------------------------------------------------------------

 use one of: